-ATTACHM □NA PLAN FIELD ONSHORE O IL PRODUCTION FACILITIES-40 CFR 112.9 (Drilling and workover facilities are excluded from the requirements of §112.9) Production facility means all structures (including but not limited to wells, platforms, or storage facilities), piping (including but not limited to flowlines or intra-facility gathering lines), or equipment (including but not limited to workover equipment, separation equipment, or auxiliary non-transportation-related equipment) used in the production, extraction, recovery, lifting, stabilization, separation or treating of oil (including condensate), or associated storage or measurement, and is located in an oil or gas field, at a facility.
+ATTACHM □NA PLAN FIELD ONSHORE O IL PRODUCTION FACILITIES-40 CFR 112.9 Production facility intra-facility gather related equipmen storage or measu (Drilling and workover facilities are excluded from the requirements of §112.9) Production facility means all structures (including but not limited to wells, platforms, or storage facilities), piping (including but not limited to flowlines or ntra-facility gathering lines), or equipment (including but not limited to workover equipment, separation equipment, or auxiliary non-transportation-related equipment) used in the production, extraction, recovery, lifting, stabilization, separation or treating of oil (including condensate), or associated storage or measurement, and is located in an oil or gas field, at a facility.
 This definition governs whether such structures, piping, or equipment are subject to a specific section of this part.
 112.9(b) Oil Pr oduction Facility Drainage (1) At tank batteries, separation and treating areas where there reasonable possibility of a discharge as described in §112.10 drains for dikes or equivalent measures are closed and seale except when draining uncontaminated rainwater.
-Accumulate on the rainwater is removed and then returned to storage or disposed of in accordance with legally approved methods (b), ∋d ☐ Yes ☐ No ☐ NA ☐ Yes ☐ No ☐ NA Prior to drainage, diked area inspected and action taken as provided below: 112.8(c)(3)(ii) - Retained rainwater is inspected to ensure its presence will not cause a discharge as described in §112.1(b) re that ☐ Yes ☐ No ☐ NA ☐ Yes ☐ No ☐ NA 112.8(c)(3)(iii) - Bypass valve opened and resealed und responsible supervision ler ☐ Yes ☐ No ☐ NA ☐ Yes ☐ No ☐ NA 112.8(c)(3)(iv) - Adequate records of drainage are kept; example, records required under permits issued in accordance with §122.41(j)(2) and (m)(3) ; for ☐ Yes ☐ No ☐ NA ☐ Yes ☐ No ☐ NA (2) Field drainage systems (e.g., drainage ditches or road ditche oil traps, sumps, or skimmers inspected at regularly schedule intervals for oil, and accumulations of oil promptly removed ☐ Yes ☐ No ☐ NA ☐ Yes ☐ No ☐ NA Bulk storage cor oduction Facility Bulk Storage Containers tainer means any container used to store oil.
+Accumulate on the rainwater is removed and then returned to storage or disposed of in accordance with legally approved methods (b), ∋d ☐ Yes ☐ No ☐ NA ☐ Yes ☐ No ☐ NA Prior to drainage, diked area inspected and action taken as provided below: 112.8(c)(3)(ii) - Retained rainwater is inspected to ensure its presence will not cause a discharge as described in §112.1(b) re that Yes No NA ☐ Yes ☐ No ☐ NA 112.8(c)(3)(iii) - Bypass valve opened and resealed und responsible supervision ler ☐ Yes ☐ No ☐ NA ☐ Yes ☐ No ☐ NA 112.8(c)(3)(iv) - Adequate records of drainage are kept; example, records required under permits issued in accordance with §122.41(j)(2) and (m)(3) ; for ☐ Yes ☐ No ☐ NA ☐ Yes ☐ No ☐ NA (2) Field drainage systems (e.g., drainage ditches or road ditche oil traps, sumps, or skimmers inspected at regularly schedule intervals for oil, and accumulations of oil promptly removed ☐ Yes ☐ No ☐ NA ☐ Yes ☐ No ☐ NA Bulk storage cor oduction Facility Bulk Storage Containers tainer means any container used to store oil.
 These containers are use being used, or prior to further distribution in commerce.
 Oil-filled ele r.
-(1) Containers materials and construction are compatible with m stored and conditions of storage such as pressure and temperature. ☐ Yes ☐ No ☐ NA ☐ Yes ☐ No ☐ NA (2) Drainage from undiked area safely confined in a catchment to or holding pond. oasin Yes No NA ☐ Yes ☐ No ☐ NA (3) Except as allowed for flow-through process vessels in §112.9 and produced water containers in §112.9(c)(6), periodically a upon a regular schedule, visually inspect containers for deterioration and maintenance needs, including foundation a supports of each container on or above the surface of the groups. and and ☐ Yes ☐ No ☐ NA ☐ Yes ☐ No ☐ NA (4) pumper/gauger is delayed in making regularly scheduled rounds; at least Adequate High leve e vacuum protection to preve Il sensors to generate and tra where the facility is subject ansmit an alarm to the Comments:
+(1) Containers materials and construction are compatible with m stored and conditions of storage such as pressure and temperature. ☐ Yes ☐ No ☐ NA ☐ Yes ☐ No ☐ NA (2) Except as allowed for flow-through process vessels in §112.9 and produced water containers in §112.9(c)(6), secondary containment provided for all tank battery, separation and treafacilities sized to hold the capacity of largest single container sufficient freeboard for precipitation. ating ☐ Yes ☐ No ☐ NA ☐ Yes ☐ No ☐ NA Drainage from undiked area safely confined in a catchment to or holding pond. oasin Yes No NA ☐ Yes ☐ No ☐ NA (3) Except as allowed for flow-through process vessels in §112.9 and produced water containers in §112.9(c)(6), periodically a upon a regular schedule, visually inspect containers for deterioration and maintenance needs, including foundation a supports of each container on or above the surface of the groups. and and ☐ Yes ☐ No ☐ NA ☐ Yes ☐ No ☐ NA (4) New and old tank batteries engineered/updated in accordance with good engineering practices to prevent discharges including at least one of the following: Adequate container capacity to prevent overfill if a pumper/gauger is delayed in making regularly scheduled rounds; Overflow equalizing lines between containers so that a full container can overflow to an adjacent container; Yes No NA Yes No NA Yes NO NA full container can overflow to an adjacent container; Comments: